UkoeHB/bevy_cobweb/README.md

-## Examples
+## API Examples

-Here are a bunch of examples of using `bevy_cobweb`.
+Here are a bunch of examples of using `bevy_cobweb`'s raw API.
 In practice, users of this crate would use a mixture of the raw API and ergonomic wrappers such as those showcased in the [Hello World](#hello-world).

+For more speculative examples of how `bevy_cobweb` might be used in a real UI, [jump ahead](#speculative-examples).

 ### Making a [RootNode](bevy_cobweb::RootNode)